 During this process, your dentist may suggest that you have your wisdom teeth removed.
 Working with your dentist to ensure complete dental and surgical care, we would then organize a consultation for Dr Acton to examine you and your OPG (long x-ray of both jaws and all teeth) and to discuss your operation with you personally.
 After this, an operation time is booked at either a private hospital or our outpatient theatre if you require a general anaesthetic (completely asleep) or in our rooms if you require a local anaesthetic (localized numbing of the area whilst you’re awake).

 Techniques of wisdom teeth removal differ between patients due to the variables involved.
 Dr Acton can discuss this aspect more accurately with you at your consultation.
 In summary however, Dr Acton uses specifically designed surgical instruments to remove wisdom teeth to cause minimum trauma to the surrounding tissues in order to make your recovery as smooth as possible.
 Possible side effects of wisdom teeth removal include: swelling, pain (very manageable with correct pain relief), jaw stiffness and light bruising.
 These side effects and other operative risks are directly proportional to medical parameters such as age, difficulty of surgery etc, which are more accurately discussed in Dr Acton’s consultation after a full examination of yourself and your OPG.

 Surgical removal of wisdom teeth is a regularly undertaken procedure (Oral and Maxillofacial Surgery) that can be made as smooth as possible through excellent customer service and management in a caring environment.
 It is our goal to achieve resolution of the chaos and anxiety many people feel when confronted with wisdom teeth that need removal.
-If you have any questions, please do not hesitate to telephone or email our Brisbane oral surgery your query.
+If you have any questions, please do not hesitate to telephone or email Caroline Acton Oral Surgery your query.